Limoncello

-Limoncello (/it/) is an Italian lemon liqueur mainly produced in southern Italy, especially in the regions around the Gulf of Naples, the Amalfi Coast, and Sicily.
+Limoncello (/it/) is a traditional lemon liqueur produced mainly in Southern Italy, especially around the Gulf of Naples, the Gulf of Salerno, as well as in Sicily and in Gargano.
 It is the second-most popular liqueur in Italy and is traditionally served chilled as an after-dinner digestif.
 It is also a popular homemade liqueur, with various recipes available online and in print.

 Limoncello is made from the zest of lemons and usually has a slightly turbid appearance, which originates from suspended small essential oil droplets.

 History

 The exact origin of limoncello is disputed.
 The industry trade group Federazione Italiana Industriali Produttori Esportatori ed Importatori di Vini, Acquaviti, Liquori, Sciroppi, Aceti ed affini says that limoncello was created at the beginning of the 1900s by the grandmother of Maria Antonia Farace, who lived in a small guesthouse in Isola Azzurra.
-According to Charles Perry of the Los Angeles Times, limoncello was invented in Sicily about 100 years ago.
+According to Charles Perry of the Los Angeles Times in 2004, limoncello was invented in Sicily about 100 earlier.
 Journalist Kristen Tillotson of the Minneapolis Star Tribune says that it was first made on the Amalfi coast, where several villages and islands claim to be its place of origin.
 It may have been invented by a citrus-grove tender from Azzurra around 1900 or it may have been invented by monks or fishermen much earlier.